testcontainers/testcontainers-java/docs/supported_docker_environment/continuous_integration/gitlab_ci.md

     shm_size = 0
 ```

-Please include the following in the test task for `.gitlab-ci.yml`:
+Please also include the following in your GitlabCI pipeline definitions (`.gitlab-ci.yml`) that use Testcontainers:
 ```yml
 variables:
   TESTCONTAINERS_HOST_OVERRIDE: "host.docker.internal"
 ```

-The environment variable `TESTCONTAINERS_HOST_OVERRIDE` needs to be configured otherwise a wrong ip address would be
-assigned to resolve the host of the runner, which could lead to failing tests.
+The environment variable `TESTCONTAINERS_HOST_OVERRIDE` needs to be configured, otherwise, a wrong IP address would be used to resolve the Docker host, which will likely lead to failing tests.

-## example with dind - docker-in-docker service
+## Example using DinD (Docker-in-Docker)

 In order to use Testcontainers in a Gitlab CI pipeline, you need to run the job as a Docker container (see [Patterns for running inside Docker](dind_patterns.md)).
 So edit your `.gitlab-ci.yml` to include the [Docker-In-Docker service](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-in-docker-workflow-with-docker-executor) (`docker:dind`) and set the `DOCKER_HOST` variable to `tcp://docker:2375` and `DOCKER_TLS_CERTDIR` to empty string.